revolut-mobile/revolut-payments-android/README.md

 }
 ```

-2. Add the dependency to the module level build.gradle:
+2. Add the following dependencies to the module level build.gradle:

 ```groovy
 implementation 'com.revolut:revolutpayments:1.0.0'